Muirfield/pocketmine-plugins/README.md

 * Add Shift regions option to Copier.php
 * ManyWorlds: Add world to the pocketmine.yml file -- Not possible: NO API
+  * Check Level->getName vs getFolderName
 * pmimporter: merge chunks ... by selecting square regions and offsets
   - limit this at region|chunk resolution.
   - Always specify corners and merge
 * GrabBag:
+  * Repeat last command with optionally a different page
   * Frost/Defrost
   * after - certain time, execute command (scheduled stop)
   * clear entities
+  * opmsg - chat only for ops
 * Player Interact Peacefully
   - command: attack/interact - defualts to interact
   - if holding a weapon attack (always)